 A Practical Introduction to Zen

-Throughout the year the Rochester Zen Center offers in-person introductory workshops taught by Roshi Bodhin Kjolhede or Sensei John Pulleyn and their senior students.
+Throughout the year the Rochester Zen Center offers in-person introductory workshops taught Sensei John Pulleyn or Sensei Donna Kowal and senior students.

 Because beginning in Zen isn’t as simple as deciding to attend a new church on Sunday, the introductory workshop is aimed at providing a useful introduction to Zen Buddhism, demystifying the religion, and giving basic instruction on how to practice zazen (Zen meditation).
 It’s a unique opportunity to learn first-hand from seasoned practitioners at one of the country’s largest and oldest Zen centers.